MykalM/Crypto-Machine-Learning-/README.md

 print(perc_report)
 ```

-This code initializes the **Perceptron** Model.
+This code initializes the **Logisitc Regression** Model.
 The last two lines are for performing backtesting of the model for accuracy.

 ```python
 logistic_regression_model = LogisticRegression()